 One of best ways to make sense of an issue or challenge and ultimately make better decisions is to bring a diversity of people together for a conversation in a Knowledge Café.

-The world is changing rapidly, today managers often know less about an issue than their staff.
-They are too far away from the coal face and the world is changing too rapidly for them to keep up.
+Today, managers often know less about an issue than their staff.
+They are too far away from the coal face, and the world is changing too rapidly for them to keep up.

-The best way to make sense of an issue or challenge and ultimately make better decisions is to bring a diversity of people together in open conversation, in dialogue.
+One of the best ways to make sense of an issue or challenge and ultimately make better decisions and to innovate is to bring a diversity of people together in open conversation, in dialogue.

-Knowledge Cafés are best convened where there are many stakeholders and opinions and there are no right or wrong answers.
-Examples include:
+Knowledge Cafés are best convened where there are many stakeholders and opinions, and there are no right or wrong answers.

 - To achieve a breakthrough in a tough dilemma or problem